 Week 4: Future Urban Visions.
 This week examines how visioning processes can shape policies and plans for sustainable cities, both among individuals and organisations.

 Week 5: Sustainable Urban Lifestyles.
 In this week we discuss how local governments can influence urban lifestyles and the creation of sustainable cities and how the sharing economy practices and organisations. the emerging concept of smart sustainable cities and how the internet of things can underpin urban sustainability.

 - In total 30 films and 4 instructors.

-- 5 weeks duration, approximately 5 hours per week.
+- 5 weeks duration, approximately 5 hours of course work per week.